adithyaraj-11/adithyaraj-11/readme.md

 # 👋 Hey there, I'm Adithyaraj K

 Welcome to my GitHub!
-I'm a passionate developer constantly exploring new ideas, building projects, and learning by doing.
+I'm a passionate developer constantly exploring new ideas, building projects to solve ACTUAL real-world problems, and learning by doing.
 Whether it's web, mobile, or AI, I love turning ideas into working products.

 ## 🚀 About Me